Capital-News-Service/missed_votes/missed_votes_tutorial.md

   - Call in authentication information from keys.json
   - Store them so they can be passed into Twitter
   - Create keyword to tweet out
-  - Tweet out keyword with authentication
+  - Tweet out keyword with authentication to test
 ```
 import tweepy